 - 1. The administration of streptokinase in an initial flush is not acceptable in the retrieval of liver or pancreas, as it must be delivered at normal body temperature, and concern was expressed about the delay in cold perfusion.
 The evidence base for its use in liver and pancreas retrievals is non-existent. - 2.
 The group supported the administration of heparin in the aortic flush. - 3.
-The use of pressurisation of fluids was debated, with the recommendation that a pressure of max 200 mmHg be exerted, which has previously been shown to correspond to an intra-aortic pressure of around 40 mmHg. - 4.
-The addition of additives, such as benzyl penicillin, insulin, and dexamethasone, to the preservation solution UW is not recommended any more.
+The use of pressurisation of fluids was debated, with the recommendation that a pressure of max 200 mmHg be exerted, which has previously been shown to correspond to an intraaortic pressure of around 40 mmHg. - 4.
+The addition of additives, such as benzyl penicillin, insulin and dexamethasone, to the preservation solution UW is not recommended any more.
 The addition of fresh glutathione is optional, although no clinical evidence is available for a benefit. - 5.
 When UW solution is obtained from Bridge to Life (Belzer UW Solution) or from ORS (SPS-1) no filter is needed. - 6.
-Auxiliary blood vessels retrieved for use as conduits should be stored in UW solution in separate pots plus two bags to ensure sterile conditions where possible to facilitate transport to the transplanting centres.
-If the vessels are to be stored after the transplant, then antibiotics may be added to the pots at the recipient centre according to current centre practice. - 7.
-It was agreed that all organs should be stored in THREE bags except for the liver that will be stored in a bowl as well. - 8.
+Auxiliary blood vessels retrieved for use as conduits should be stored in UW solution in pots where possible to facilitate transport to the transplanting centres.
+If the vessels are to be stored after the transplant then antibiotics may be added to the pots at the recipient centre according to current centre practice. - 7.
+It was agreed that, in line with European practice, all organs should be stored in THREE bags. - 8.
 All organs should be stored as follows: - a.
-Each organ is submerged in sufficient cold preservation solution in the first bag. - b.
+Each organ is submerged in sufficient cold preservation solution in the first bag.

+- b.
 The second bag is filled with at least 250 ml cold saline (without any ice). - c.
 A small amount of fluid (sufficient to ensure there is no air in the bag) shall be placed between the second and third bags. - d.
 Important: each bag is firmly tied after adequate de-airing. - e.
-The bagged organs are then placed in the transport box and covered with non-sterile melting ice. - 9.
+The bagged organs are then placed in the transport box and covered with nonsterile melting ice. - 9.
 The liver should be placed in a sterile bowl (if the liver is too large to fit in the bowl, the bowl should not be used) and submerged in preservation solution.
 The bowl with the liver is then packed as described above. - 10.
 For all livers which are to be split, and in all paediatric donors, all perfusion must be with UW solution, and must include in situ portal vein perfusion. - 11.
 It was noted that following the initial in-situ flush first liver and then pancreas should be retrieved followed by immediate additional back table flush and packing.
-Ideally, another team member could retrieve the kidneys at the same time to reduce 'warm ischaemic' time.
+Ideally, another team member could retrieve the kidneys at the same time to reduce 'warm ischaemic' time. - 12.
 In the tables the 'generic' names for the preservation solution are used as according to tender processes brand names may vary.